-It is the intent of this Section to establish a uniform procedure in compliance with state law to permit the use of a design-build approach for the construction of capital improvement projects.
-The City is authorized by § 287.055, Florida Statutes, to adopt an ordinance governing the award of design-build contracts.
+Consistent with Section 126.104(a)(4), hereof, it is the intent of this Section to establish a uniform procedure in compliance with state law to permit the use of a design-build approach for the construction of capital improvement projects.
+The City is authorized by F.S. § 287.055, to adopt an ordinance governing the award of design-build contracts.